DanlemileZola/workflow/git/README.md

 ### Push

-Basics manipulation include to pick which files we want to incorpore in the push Therefore :
+Basics manipulation include to pick which files we want to incorpore in the push.
+Therefore :
 ```bash
 git add .
 git commit -m "Message"